 In the Classroom

-The SALSA team ha been visiting classrooms around the country.
-Likewise, SALSA plans on developing teaching content for k-12 teachers across the country, accompanied by a short film series for use by PBS learning media.
+The SALSA team has been visiting classrooms around the country.
+In October 2018, SALSA Education and Outreach received the Biochemical Society Outreach Grant to travel across Montana and visit rural schools and communities.
+Likewise, SALSA plans on developing teaching content for k-12 teachers across the country, accompanied by a short film series for use by PBS Learning Media.
+You can see our PBS Learning Media lessons here: SALSA PBS Learning Media.

 Kathy Kasic’s creative work includes research into novel modes of film presentation.
 She is planning an experimental multi-media exhibit for the SALSA research mission that will use images and sound to create a sensory environment that emulates the features of the subglacial environment and the experience of Antarctic exploration.
 This experimental work is important in generating an immersive cinematic experience of Antarctic research and will be developed for use by art galleries and museums.